Merrimack, New Hampshire: Education

 The Academy for Science and Design was a charter school established for the 2007–2008 academic year; it was New Hampshire's first charter school to concentrate on science, math, engineering, and design and is free of tuition fees.
 The school has since moved to Nashua.
 In 2014, the Gate City Charter School for the Arts opened its doors to students.

 Also within the town lies the Thomas More College of Liberal Arts.
+The college is consistently ranked among the top liberal arts schools in the country.

 Annual events

 The Rock'N Ribfest, hosted by the Nashua West Rotary Club, was an annual event held from 2003 through 2018, the proceeds of which benefited many local charities.
 In 2019 the event was hosted by the Merrimack Rotary Club and renamed the Great American Ribfest and Food Truck Festival.
 The ribfest is held on the Anheuser-Busch grounds in Merrimack and features BBQ, children's games and activities, music, and other entertainment.

 Government

 The town government consists of a seven-member town council.
 This form of government was adopted by a ballot measure on May 25, 2006.
 More information on Merrimack's local government can be found at Charter commission website.

 Each March, the town conducts two deliberative sessions (school and general) to decide what warrant articles will be on the Town General Election ballot in April, one of which is always election of town officers, and another is the budget.
 If the budget is not approved by the voters, the town's governing council either holds an emergency hearing regarding a new budget or goes forward with the priors years' budget, amended with any time-sensitive information pending upon the current year.

 The Merrimack Village District administers the water system that serves the central area of the town.

 As a large, suburban community located directly between the state's two largest cities (Manchester and Nashua), Merrimack plays a disproportionate role to its size every four years in the New Hampshire primary; in almost every Fourth of July preceding a presidential election, every presidential candidate will march or have a float in the town's Fourth of July parade.

-In the New Hampshire Senate, Merrimack is in the 11th District and is currently represented by Democrat Shannon Chandley.
-On the New Hampshire Executive Council, Merrimack is in District 5 and is currently represented by Republican Dave Wheeler.
-In the U.S. House of Representatives, Merrimack is included in New Hampshire's 1st congressional district and is currently represented by Democrat Chris C. Pappas.
+In the New Hampshire Senate, Merrimack is in the 11th district and is currently represented by Democrat Shannon Chandley.
+On the New Hampshire Executive Council, Merrimack is in district 5 and is currently represented by Republican Dave Wheeler.
+In the U.S. House of Representatives, Merrimack is included in New Hampshire's 1st congressional district and is currently represented by Democrat Chris Pappas.

 Merrimack leans Republican in presidential elections, but in recent years has shifted to become a battleground town.
 In 2020, Joe Biden was the first Democrat to carry the town with a majority of votes since Lyndon B. Johnson's landslide victory in 1964.

 Republicans currently hold five of the town's eight seats in the General Court.
 The current General Court district of Merrimack is Hillsborough 12.